dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 ## 2022-01-19

 - Had final visit the the Maple Avenue
-- Aksed Annie from Eric Zou about rental
+- Asked Annie from Eric Zou about rental
 - Sent Glenn about some question regarding the house usage
 - Checked Ethan's teeth at pediatric dentist